pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

   </div>
 </div>

-### Use as few requests as possible
+### Use as Few Requests as Possible
-Once you have eliminated code that is not needed.
-Make sure the code being loaded comes in as few requests as possible.
+Once you have eliminated code that is not needed, make sure the code being loaded comes in as few requests as possible.
 Drupal Core has the ability to "aggregate" CSS and JavaScript.
 When turned on, Drupal will combine individual CSS and Javascript files in a smaller number of bigger files.
 This easy optimization can be done at "admin/config/development/performance"

 ![Drupal performance admin interface](/source/docs/assets/images/guides/front-end-performance/drops-performance.png)